 As a merchant, you never need to hold bitcoin or expose yourself to any exchange rate risk if you don’t want to.

 Most merchants set prices in their local currency and receive payouts in their local currency.
-For this service (Instant Exchange) we charge 1% plus $0.15 to convert the bitcoin you receive into your local currency (the same price if you manually sell bitcoin).
+For this service (Instant Exchange) we charge 1% or $0.15 (whichever is greater) to convert the bitcoin you receive into your local currency.

 If you wish to get paid in and keep bitcoin, this is completely free.